-Upon the completion of this offering, the holders of 11,554,113 shares of our common stock, including shares issuable upon the conversion of our convertible preferred stock and 2013 Notes and shares issuable upon the exercise of outstanding warrants, or their permitted transferees, are entitled to rights with respect to the registration of these securities under the Securities Act, which we refer to as our registrable securities.
-These rights are provided under the terms of an investor rights agreement between us and certain holders our common stock, Series A convertible preferred stock, Series B convertible preferred stock, Series B-1 convertible preferred stock, Series C convertible preferred stock, warrants and 2013 Notes.
+Upon the completion of this offering, the holders of 53,097,339 shares of our common stock, including shares issuable upon the conversion of convertible preferred stock, or their permitted transferees, are entitled to rights with respect to the registration of these securities under the Securities Act, which we refer to as our registrable securities.
+These rights are provided under the terms of an investor rights agreement between us and certain holders our common stock, Series A convertible preferred stock, Series B convertible preferred stock and Series C convertible preferred stock.
 The investor rights agreement includes demand registration rights, short-form registration rights and piggyback registration rights.
 All fees, costs and expenses of underwritten registrations under these agreements will be borne by us and all selling expenses, including underwriting discounts and selling commissions, will be borne by the holders of the shares being registered.